 The Death of Weazel Head

-Weazle Head died in April of 1888, though the exact day was not recorded in Agency records.21 The death of both of his Wives and two of his daughters throughout the 1880s, along with his sons having grown up and left the group, meant that Weazel Head’s family camp was dwindling.
+Weazel Head died on April 4 of 1888.21 The death of both of his Wives and two of his daughters throughout the 1880s, along with his sons having grown up and left the group, meant that Weazel Head’s family camp was dwindling.
 When his last daughter married a man named Wolf around 1892,22 the Weazel Head family was removed from official records.
 Only a blank space, denoting the now-dispersed Sarcee family No. 118, remained on the Treaty pay sheets.23

 In 1890 another British traveller, Alexander A. Boddy, made a similar journey throughout Canada to the one that William Caine had undertaken three years before.
 And like Caine before him, Boddy would also come to hear the name ‘Weazel Head’.